-FAR BELOW BASIC, BE LOW BASIC, AND BA ASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 83% 36 GENDER: About two percent more girls than boys at our school scored Proficient or Advanced.
-Girls 85% 47 English proficient 90% 69 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTICALI Y UNRELIABLE N/S 14 Learners tested was too small to be statistically significant.
-Low income 84% 83 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AV AILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AV AILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 85% 80 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 85% 61 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 51% 90 GENDER: About five percent more boys than girls at our school scored Proficient or Advanced.
+Girls 46% 94 English proficient 60% 133 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 18% 51 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 48% 183 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 1 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 7 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 49% 177 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American DATA STATISTICA ALLY UNRELIABLE N/S 17 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 20 of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 42% 134